 We invite you to join our volunteer team today by completing three easy steps:

 All potential volunteers must have a volunteer application on file to be considered for the Operation Kindness Volunteer Program.

-Before you begin volunteering at Operation Kindness, we require that you attend an Orientation Session and pay a one-time program fee.
+Before you begin volunteering at Operation Kindness, we require that you pay a one -time program fee and attend an online Webinar Training and a hands-on training at the shelter.
 The fee covers volunteer materials including an Operation Kindness t-shirt.

 3) Commit to Volunteering

 With our flexible hours, you’ll be able to tailor your volunteer experience around your schedule.
 We also can give you activities that best suit your individual interests and skills.